Bounteous-Inc/youtube-google-analytics/Example/ExampleReadme.md

 Example added by [Grant Kemp](http://www.connectedwindow.com/), a web and mobile app analytics geek.
 For questions, please drop us a line here or [on our blog](http://connectedwindow.com/get-in-touch/).

-The code used for the page layout is by the awesome [Zurb Foundation](http://foundation.zurb.com/)
+The code used for the page layout is by the awesome [Bootrap](http://getbootstrap.com/) This code is designed to work with the fantastic Youtube Tracking plugin by the brill [lunametrics team](http://www.lunametrics.com/)